- What Is Social Development?

 - Create opportunities for your child to interact with other children and in various settings.
 You can do this by taking your child to public places like the park and library.

 - If you have a child who gets very emotional or jealous, try talking to your child about why this happens.

-- You can also teach your child how they can prevent emotional outbreaks in public by various techniques such as breathing or counting to ten, etc.
+- You can also teach your child how he can prevent emotional outbreaks in public by various techniques, such as breathing or counting to ten, etc.

-- Give your child the freedom to make decisions in simple daily matters such as the outfit they want to wear or the game they wish to play, etc.
+- Give your child the freedom to make decisions in simple daily matters such as the outfit he wants to wear or the game he wishes to play, etc.

-- Enabling children by giving them power over some aspects of their life helps build their self-confidence.
+- Enabling children by giving them power over some aspects of their lives helps build their self-confidence.

-- At the same time, it is essential to have some rules in place and consequences you child will have to bear when these are broken.
+- At the same time, it is essential to have some rules in place and the consequences your child will have to bear when the rules are broken.